 Augmented Reality Retail: 5 examples of monetising your retail proposition using AR

-Before investing in augmented reality retail, there is one key question all brands must answer.
+Before investing in an augmented reality retail experience, there is one key question all brands must answer.
 Can augmented reality help them achieve their business goals?

 Whilst the answer for many brands is a resounding yes, understanding the use cases for augmented reality that will help them transform the way they do business and communicate with their customers can often be seen as a daunting journey for brand owners to undertake.